rodonisi/kover/.github/CONTRIBUTING.md

 ---

-## AI Assistance Disclosure
+## AI Assistance

-> [!IMPORTANT]
-> If any AI tool was used while contributing to Kover, it must be disclosed in the pull request.

-Please state in your PR whether AI assistance was used and to what extent (for example, _docs only_ or _code generation_).
-If AI-generated text was used in PR discussions or responses, disclose that as well.
-Minor autocomplete or keyword suggestions do not require disclosure.

-### Examples

-> This PR was written primarily by Claude Code.
-> I used Cursor to explore parts of the codebase, but the implementation is fully manual.

-AI-assisted contributions are welcome, but contributors remain fully responsible for the code they submit.
-An understanding of the submitted code and readiness to apply changes is expected regardless of AI involvement.
+AI is a helpful tool, and is allowed to use to assist with contributions.
+It ultimately doesn't matter who or what wrote the code, provided it works and meets our standards.

-Being this a hobby project and to avoid wasting anyone's time, in cases where AI-generated code is not up to standard, maintainers may reserve the right to reject the contribution or request significant revisions.
+However, please respect the reviewers' time.
+AI is not a replacement for human judgment, testing, and common sense.
+If a pull request is significantly below standard (whether written by a human or an AI) maintainers reserve the right to reject the contribution outright or request major revisions.

-Always disclose AI involvement to maintain transparency and respect for maintainers’ time.

 ## Reporting Issues